ailuros-code/.github/README.md

 # Ailuros Code

-A simple organization to add shared gh workers and configuration to.
+A simple organization to add shared gh workers and configuration.